ellypeop/Dissertation/README.md

 - VQF

 ## To-Do List

+- Use a UML package to gain practical understanding of how it’s implemented.
+Which classes of UML will QUML be relevant to?

+- Use Qiskit

+- Read the references from Carlos papers.

 - I need to confirm whether the dissertation and corpus are one unified document or separate documents.
 To better understand the process of writing a good dissertation, it would be useful to obtain books on scientific or academic writing.